Example 6: DICOM RT Visualization in MeVisLab – RTSTRUCT and RTDOSE Workflow

 Browse and select the new folder named DICOM_FILES where you copied the content of the ZIP file earlier.
 Click Import

 .
-You can see the result after import in the below figure:
+You can see the result after import below:

 module and connect it to the DicomImport